mcr/danish-bof/charter.md

 <!-- server identities and a published trust-path to their public key. -->

-In response to the challenges related to ambiguity between identically named identities issued by different CAs, application owners frequently choose to onboard IoT device's client identities to a single private PKI with a limited CA set that is specific to that vertical.
+In response to the challenges related to ambiguity between identically named identities issued by different CAs, application owners frequently choose to onboard client identities to a single private PKI with a limited CA set that is specific to that vertical.
 This creates a silo effect where different parts of large deployment can not communicate.
-For instance the heating/cooling system of a building wishing to turn lights off to reduce room temperatures can not authenticate to the lighting control system.
+Examples of where DANCE could be useful includes SMTP transport client authentication, authentication of DNS authoritative server to server zone file transfers over TLS, authentication to DNS recursive servers, and Internet of Things (IoT) device identification.

 ## Scope of work

-DANISH will specify the TLS client authentication use case and an architecture describing the primary components and interaction patterns.
+DANCE will specify the TLS client authentication use cases and an architecture describing the primary components and interaction patterns.

-DANISH will establish usage conventions for DANE DNS records to represent client identities for TLS connections.
+DANCE will define how DNS DANE records will represent client identities for TLS connections.

-DANISH will coordinate with the TLS working group to define any required TLS protocol updates required to support client authentication using DANE.
+DANCE will coordinate with the TLS working group to define any required TLS protocol updates required to support client authentication using DANE.

-Future work may include using client identifiers for other tasks including object security, or authenticating to other protocol services.
+The DANCE scope of work will be initially limited to just TLS client authentication.
+Future work may include using client identifiers for other tasks including object security, or authenticating to other protocols.
-The DANISH working group will take care to ensure a potential path for interoperability, enabling these potential future directions.

 ## Deliverables:

-* DANISH architecture document (9 months)
+* DANCE architecture and use cases (IoT, SMTP client, authentication to DNS services, ...) document (9 months)

-* DANE for device certificates (current draft) (6 months)
+* DANE client authentication and publication practices (current draft) (6 months)

-* DANE for TLS client authentication (current draft) (6 months)
+* A TLS extension to indicate DANE identification capability and the client's DANE identity name (current draft) (6 months)